Bronx High School for Law and Community Service (10X439)

 AP Courses

-Algebra II (Advanced Math), AP Calculus AB, AP Computer Science Principles, AP English Language and Composition, AP Research, AP Seminar, AP Spanish Language and Culture, AP United States History, AP World History: Modern, Chemistry (Advanced Science)
+Algebra II (Advanced Math), AP Computer Science Principles, AP Environmental Science, AP Pre-Calculus, AP Research, AP Seminar, AP Spanish Language and Culture, AP United States Government and Politics, AP United States History, AP World History: Modern, Chemistry (Advanced Science), World Languages (Advanced World Languages)

 Languages Offered